doc4d/docs/docs/API/DataClassClass.md

 |contextName|Text|->|Name of the context|
 <!-- END REF -->

 #### Description

-The `.getRemoteContextInfo()` function <!-- REF #DataClassClass.getRemoteContextInfo().Summary -->returns an object that holds information on the optimization context of a datastore.<!-- END REF -->.
+The `.getRemoteContextInfo()` function <!-- REF #DataClassClass.getRemoteContextInfo().Summary -->returns an object that holds information on the optimization context of a datastore<!-- END REF -->.

 For this function to properly return a context, one of the following conditions must be met:
-* Some attributes must have been set previously in the context with the datastore using the `.setRemoteContextInfo()` function.
+* Some attributes have been set previously in the context with the datastore using the `.setRemoteContextInfo()` function.
-* This context has been linked to an entity selection / entity using one of the following functions:
+* This context has been linked to an entity selection or an entity using one of the following functions:

 * dataClass.query()
 * entitySelection.query()